 How does Nevada’s Privacy Act compare to CCPA?

-Another major difference is that unlike California Nevada does not protect the rights of access, portability, deletion, and non-discrimination.
+Unlike California, Nevada does not protect the rights of access, portability, deletion, and non-discrimination.
 California also allows a private right of action, whereas in Nevada only the Attorney General can bring a claim against a business that sells personal data.
 In addition to these differences, California more broadly defines the sale of information to include, “selling, renting, releasing, disclosing, disseminating, making available, transferring, or otherwise communicating orally, in writing, or by electronic or other means, a consumer’s personal information to another business or a third party for monetary or other valuable consideration.”
 This is in contrast to Nevada which only applies to monetary transactions.

 How do you delete your data if you live in Nevada?